Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Access2Christian/README.md

 Acceptance Testing: Tests from the user's perspective.

-Importance of Levels of Testing in Software Development Levels of testing are crucial for ensuring software: dug detection, quality assurance, risk mitigation, validation of requirements, verification of design, continuous improvement, and confidence in deployment throughout the development process.
+Why Levels of Testing in Software Development;
+Levels of testing are crucial for ensuring software: dug detection, quality assurance, risk mitigation, validation of requirements, verification of design, continuous improvement, and confidence in deployment throughout the development process.

 Version Control Systems:
 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their feature.

 Version Control Systems (VCS)
-Definition: Tools managing changes in source code.
+Definition of VCS: They are tools managing changes in source code.

 Importance: Facilitate collaboration, track changes, resolve conflicts.